sorae42/iidx-plugin/README.md

 I will not updating this repo for newer games.

-You should be using [@duel0213/asphyxia-plugins/staging](https://github.com/duel0213/asphyxia-plugins/tree/staging) instead.
-This one is more inline compatible with the official Asphyxia plugin than @patapancakes (which is what this fork based on).
+You should be using [@duel0213/asphyxia-plugins (staging branch)](https://github.com/duel0213/asphyxia-plugins/tree/staging/iidx%40asphyxia) instead.
+This one is more up-to-date with n-0 and inline compatible with the official Asphyxia plugin than @patapancakes (which is what this fork based on).

 Score will not be transferrable over to @duel0213's plugin.
 You will be starting over.
 We will not help you with this.